 - Calls are allowed to ping-pong from one network node to another.
-For example a call can ring a station group in the originating node, overflow to a station group in another node, and then overflow back to the originating node or station group. - Calls to station groups of the originating node can be overflowed to a centralized voicemail group within another node on the network. - When incoming calls with caller ID are presented to the originating group, the caller ID information is passed on the overflow destination. - This feature is supported over Q-sig and IP networking.
+For example a call can ring a station group in the originating node, overflow to a station group in another node, and then overflow back to the originating node or station group. - Calls to station groups of the originating node can be overflowed to a centralized voicemail group within another node on the network. - When incoming calls with caller ID are presented to the originating group, the caller ID information is passed on the overflow destination. - This feature is supported over IP networking only on the OfficeServ 7030.